mighty-gerbils/gerbil/doc/reference/std/actor.md

  actor-server: (srv (current-actor-server)))
 ```

-Update a server configuration for a supervisor
+Update a server configuration for a supervisor.

 ### ensemble-supervisor-get-server-config
 ```